 The Company has four statutory auditors, two of whom are outside auditors.
-The statutory auditors not only attend meetings of the board of directors and other important business meetings, they also conduct operations audits, accounting audits and risk evaluation, in addition to auditing the performance of duties by directors.
-During fiscal 2007, the board of statutory auditors met five times.
+The statutory auditors not only attend meetings of the board of directors and other important business meetings, but also conduct operations audits and accounting audits, and evaluate risk management, in addition to auditing the performance of duties by directors.
+During fiscal 2009, the board of statutory auditors met six times.